dunaevskiy/university-ni-aph/README.md

 Main hierarchy:
 - Lifecycle is taken from ECS library (see `./libs/pixi-ecs`)
-- Green is a Stage
+- Green is a Scene
 - Blue are Entities
 - Yellow are Components